All the Charming Beach Houses You Can Book Between Brisbane and the Fraser Coast

 GLASS ON GLASSHOUSE, GLASS HOUSE MOUNTAINS

-While this glass-walled house is less beachy than other stays on this list, it makes up for what it lacks in direct access to the surf with a picturesque location on Glass House Mountains.
+While this glass-walled house is less beachy than other stays on this list, what it lacks in direct access to the surf it makes up for with its picturesque location on Glass House Mountains.
 Plus, it's still less than 30 minutes to multiple bodies of water, including Golden Beach and the Bribie Island waterways.

 FYI, this story includes some affiliate links.
 These don't influence any of our recommendations or content, but they may make us a small commission.
 For more info, see Concrete Playground's editorial policy.